lmoravek83/monitorui/readme.md

 ### Linux

-run in Shell or you can add it in to the contab (do not forget for full path):
+run in Shell or you can add it in to the crontab (do not forget for full path):

     monitorui_run.sh